 - PHP SuperGlobals Overwrite

-This means that identified vulnerabilities are much faster to remediate since security and development teams are pointed to the source of the problem immediately instead of wasting time tracking-down a vulnerability source.
+This means that identified vulnerabilities are much faster to remediate since security and development teams are pointed to the source of the problem immediately instead of wasting time tracking down a vulnerability source.

 Since AcuSensor™ has access to the back-end of the application it can request a directory listing and supply it back to the scanner for further analysis.
-AcuSensor™even goes further by discovering hidden GET and POST inputs and presents them to Acunetix for testing, making crawling much more thorough and ensuring full coverage.
+AcuSensor™even goes further by discovering hidden GET and POST inputs and presenting them to Acunetix for testing, making crawling much more thorough and ensuring full coverage.

 No Modification to Existing Applications